piotrsiupa/git-istash/README.md

 # `git istash` - Improved stash commands for Git

-Alternative Git command for handling stashes, without arbitrary limitations of `git stash`.
+Alternative Git command for handling stashes, without the arbitrary limitations of `git stash`.

-It is written entirely in POSIX (Portable Operating System Interface) shell script which makes it compatible with basically every operating system (beside Windows but fortunately Git for Windows can handle POSIX scripts on its own).
+It is written entirely in POSIX (Portable Operating System Interface) shell script, making it compatible with basically every operating system (except Windows, but fortunately, Git for Windows can handle POSIX scripts on its own).

 ## Overview